 Converting Synchronous Protocols to TCP/IP

 Advanced Relay Corp. has been at the forefront of developing, selling, and continually supporting both software and hardware tailored for synchronous data communications.
-Most applications, whether developed by us or by our customers, typically require the transitioning from various legacy synchronous protocol stacks (e.g. X.25, HDLC, LAPB, Bisync) to the modern TCP/IP stack.
+Most applications, whether developed by us or by our customers, involve the transitioning from various legacy synchronous protocol stacks (e.g. X.25, HDLC, LAPB, Bisync) to the modern TCP/IP stack.

 Hardware